shashitarwey/netflix-gpt/README.md

   - If the user is not logged in Redirect user to /browse to Login Page and vice-versa.
 - Unsubscribe to the onAuthStateChanged callback
 - Add Harcoded value to the constants file
+- Register for TMDP API & create an app and get access token
-- Fetch from TMDB Movies
+- Get Data from TMDB Now Playing API

 # Features:
 - Login/Sign Up Page